-The employer is permitted to implement a remote wipe tool specifically designed to capture the remote access of corporate resources through the employee’s device.
-But the employer must obtain the employee’s permission to remotely wipe all of the data stored on the employee’s device.
+The employer is permitted to implement a remote wipe tool specifically designed to capture the remote access of corporate resources through the employee's device, but the employer cannot "arrogate" the right to remotely wipe all of the data stored on the employee's device.

 - What formalities are required?